 "Okay, dropped."
 Sookie gives up.

 "Mom!"
-Rory calls out as she runs out on the porch wearing the Chilton skirt.
+Rory runs out onto the porch wearing the Chilton skirt.
 "So, what do you think?"

 "Wow.
 It makes you look smart!"
 Sookie tells her.

 "You look like you were swallowed by a kilt."
 Lorelai tells her, seeing how long the skirt is on her.

 Lorelai claps in excitement as she walks Rory back into the house.
 "Or I can hem it a lot."

-"No, I don't want it to be too short!"
-She says, walking back in.
+"N. I don't want it to be too short."
+Rory says as they walk back into the house.
 "I can't believe tomorrow is my last day at Stars Hollow."

 "And I played volleyball."